mkitzan/terminus/README.md

 - tsv, allows user to export a query as a tsv file for use in other programs or applications.

       user@host: tsv -F false -T not manga -T not art book
+- system, allows user to create new DB objects from within the program.
+Applicable DB objects include new tables, users, columns (for existing tables).

+	  user@host: system user table
 - help, prints the general help page, and specific help pages for all the following arguments.

       user@host: help upload plot search